Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free Graphs

-We prove Claim~1 as follows.
-For contradiction, assume that $G[O]$ has at least three connected components $D_1$, $D_2$, $D_3$.
+\begin{proof} For contradiction, assume that $G[O]$ has at least three connected components $D_1$, $D_2$, $D_3$.
 As each $D_i$ contains an odd cycle, each $D_i$ has an edge.
-Hence, each $D_i$ must be a complete graph; otherwise one $D_i$, say $D_1$ has two non-adjacent vertices, which would induce together with a vertex of $D_2$ and an edge of $D_3$, a $3P_1+P_2$.
+Hence, each $D_i$ must be a complete graph, otherwise one $D_i$, say $D_1$ has two non-adjacent vertices, which would induce together with a vertex of $D_2$ and an edge of $D_3$, a $3P_1+P_2$.

 Recall that, as $S_T$ is mixed, $R$ is nonempty.
 Let $u\in R$.
-Then $u$ does not belong to any $D_i$.
-Moreover, $u$ can be adjacent to at most one vertex of each $D_i$; otherwise $u$ and two of its neighbours in $D_i$ would form a triangle (as $D_i$ is complete) and $u$ would not be even.
-As each $D_i$ is a complete graph on at least three vertices, we can pick two non-neighbours of $u$ in $D_1$, which form an edge, a non-neighbour of $u$ in $D_2$ and a non-neighbour of $u$ in $D_3$.
-These four vertices, together with $u$, induce a $3P_1+P_2$, a contradiction.
-This completes the proof of Claim~1.\dia
+Then $u$ does not belong to any~$D_i$.
+Moreover, $u$ can be adjacent to at most one vertex of each $D_i$, otherwise $u$ and two of its neighbours in $D_i$ would form a triangle (as $D_i$ is complete) and $u$ would not be even.
+As each $D_i$ is a complete graph on at least three vertices, we can pick two non-neighbours of~$u$ in $D_1$, which form an edge, a non-neighbour of $u$ in $D_2$ and a non-neighbour of $u$ in $D_3$.
+These four vertices, together with $u$, induce a $3P_1+P_2$, a contradiction. \end{proof}

-As $O$ is nonempty for every mixed solution $S_T$, Claim~1 lets us distinguish between two cases: either $G[O]$ is connected or $G[O]$ consists of two connected components.
-We compute a mixed solution of minimum weight for each type.